TBH, I Forgot About My Flat Iron Until I Discovered These 11 Sleek, Straight Styles

 Warning: Envy-inducing hairspo ahead.

-If you’re like me and pretty much forgot about your flat iron after 8th grade graduation, you might be shocked to learn that celebrity stylists still acknowledge the pin-straight look as a timely, current one—especially these oh-so 2025 iterations that they shared with me.
+If you’re like me and pretty much forgot about your flat iron after 8th grade graduation, you might be shocked to learn that celebrity stylists still acknowledge the pin-straight look as a timely, current one, especially these oh-so-2025 iterations that they shared with me.

 “Straight hair can absolutely be a statement—it just needs intention,” says celebrity hairstylist Marc Ballance.
-To Ballance, who regularly primps and polishes the strands of Hollywood elite, it comes down to good form.
+To Ballance, who regularly prims and polishes the strands of Hollywood elite, it comes down to good form.
 “It’s all about how the hair is cut, how it moves, and what you’re doing to give it shape without overworking it.”

 I surfed the socials of tastemakers and celebrities alike, saving the styles that made me want to finally unearth my flat iron and wrestle with its years-knotted cord.
-Below, 11 styles that will have you itching for sleek, straight strands this season.
+Below, see 11 styles that will have you itching for sleek, straight strands this season.

 '90s Blowout